|

 me.
 This child, in an effort at self-protection had erected a force field around

+herself but the dream was penetrating that field.
 My personal self's myth of Helper, Healer, Nurturer, had forced me to value

 self-protection above all other states.
 Protection of myself and others had